voostindie/vincents-productivity-suite-for-alfred/README.md

 This is a command-line interface (CLI) as well as an [Alfred](https://www.alfredapp.com) workflow on top of a set of Ruby scripts that make my daily computer work a lot more efficient.
 So, yes it's macOS only, and specifically it works with:

 - Alfred (duh!)
-- Obsidian
-- iA Writer
-- Bear
-- OmniFocus
 - Apple Contacts
 - Apple Mail
 - Apple Calendar
+- Bear
-- Outlook Calendar
+- BitBar
 - Desktop wallpapers
-- BitBar
 - GeekTool
+- iA Writer
+- Markdown editors
+- Marked 2
+- Obsidian
+- OmniFocus
+- Outlook Calendar

 A lot of activity at my computer consists of managing projects and tasks in OmniFocus, editing notes in Obsidian, writing e-mails in Mail and tracking people and groups in Contacts.
 This CLI and the workflow on top of it give me the means to quickly edit notes and write e-mails and refer to projects and people, either through the terminal, keyboard shortcuts, keywords, or snippets.